 - Upon admittance to a hospital a patient’s dietary needs must be assessed to make sure that the hospital can cater for them.

 The standards also highlight the importance of minimising cross contamination by thoroughly cleaning work areas, surfaces, serving areas, utensils, equipment, chopping boards and hands.

 If something goes wrong

 If you’re not happy with the food that is provided during your hospital stay, we recommend speaking to the ward staff about this while you are there.
+They are best placed to ensure you get the correct food.
 You can also ask to speak to the hospital dietitian who may be able to talk to the catering staff on your behalf.